 NOTE— The FA AID are assigned by the AP MLD to ensure AID values are kept small while meeting these requirements.

-The FA AID assigned to a non-AP should change pseudo randomly at every FAPU.
+The FA AID assigned to a non-AP MLD should change pseudo randomly at every FAPU.

 10.x.2.4.2 Deriving other FA Parameters